hsmahesha/News_Clusterer/README.txt

 #==============================================================================#
 #                            NewsClusterer                                     #
 #==============================================================================#
-# 'NewsClusterer' is a machine learning project which attempt to automatically #
+# 'NewsClusterer' is an experimental machine learning project which attempt    #
-# cluster the online news articles into different clusters, where all news     #
+# to automatically cluster the online news articles into different clusters,   #
-# articles in a given single cluster may cover similar topic.                  #
+# where all news articles in a given single cluster may cover similar topic.   #
 #==============================================================================#